 Choose the Right Material

-High-carbon stainless steel is the most popular choice, balancing sharpness, durability, and corrosion resistance.
+High-carbon stainless steel is one of the best steel for a kitchen knife, which is the most popular choice, balancing sharpness, durability, and corrosion resistance.
 Plain carbon steel holds a razor-sharp edge but may rust.
 Ceramic blades are hard but brittle.
 Knowing these options is part of learning how to choose the best kitchen knife.

 Consider Maintenance